 \btheo Assume that the Gibbs measure $m_F$ is finite and mixing for the discrete time geodesic flow on $\YY$.
 Assume moreover that there exist a finite subset $E$ of $V\YY$ and $C',\kappa' >0$ such that for all $n\in\NN$, we have

 Then the discrete time geodesic flow has exponential decay of H\"older correlations for $m_F$. \etheo

-The assumption of having exponentially small mass of geodesic lines which have a big return time to a given finite subset of $V\YY$ is in particular satisfied (see Section \ref{subsec:mixingratesimpgraphs}) if $\YY$ is the quotient of a uniform simplicial tree by a geometrically finite lattice in the sense of \cite{Paulin04b}, such as an arithmetic lattice in $\PGL_2$ over a non-Archimedian local field, see \cite{Lubotzky91}, but also by many other examples of $\YY$.
+The assumption of having exponentially small mass of geodesic lines which have a big return time to a given finite subset of $V\YY$ is in particular satisfied (see Section \ref{subsec:mixingratesimpgraphs}) if $\YY$ is the quotient of a uniform simplicial tree by a geometrically finite lattice,\footnote{See for instance \cite{Paulin04b}.} such as an arithmetic lattice in $\PGL_2$ over a non-Archimedian local field, see \cite{Lubotzky91}, but also by many other examples of $\YY$.
 This statement corrects the mistake in \cite{Kwon15}, as indicated in its erratum.

 These results allow to prove in Section \ref{subsec:mixingratemetgraphs}, under Diophantine assumptions, the rapid mixing property for the continuous time geodesic flow, that leads to Assertion (1) of Theorem \ref{theo:countintrograph}, see Section \ref{subsect:errormetricgraphgroup}.
 The proof uses suspension techniques due to Dolgopyat \cite{Dolgopyat98ETDS} when $Y$ is a compact metric tree, and to Melbourne \cite{Melbourne07} otherwise.